 There will be no penalty imposed for terminating the housing contract prior to the end of the term.
 The refund will be calculated based on the time remaining in the semester or session.

 A 100 percent refund of parking fee is available, but the student will need to provide as much of the parking sticker as possible.
 A refund will not be provided if a sticker is not submitted.

 The Bookstore will provide a 100 percent refund on returned books.

 Please contact Financial Aid.
 Per federal government regulations, administrative forbearance and deferment benefits are available for active duty call-up status.

 - A single point of contact has been established at the Registrar’s Office to assist with deployment.

-The Registrar’s Office is responsible for ensuring enrollment is adjusted, VA Certification is terminated, and for maintaining a list and count of all activated students.
+The Registrar’s Office is also responsible for ensuring enrollment is adjusted, VA certification is terminated, and for maintaining a list of all activated students.

-- If there is no financial aid, accounts receivable will process a refund for any remaining credit balance.
-For Post 9/11 GI Bill Benefits paid, that credit balance will be held pending VA determination of overpayment.
+If there is no financial aid, Accounts receivable will process a refund for any remaining credit balance.
+For Post 9/11 GI Bill Benefits paid that credit balance will be held pending VA determination of overpayment.

 If there is financial aid, the Financial Aid office will review your status and may adjust your Financial Aid accordingly.
-If a credit balance remains, accounts receivable will process a refund.
-For Post 9/11 GI Bill Benefits paid, that credit balance will be held pending VA determination of overpayment.
+If a credit balance remains accounts receivable will process a refund.
+For Post 9/11 GI Bill Benefits paid that credit balance will be held pending VA determination of overpayment.

-For further information, please contact the VA certifying official at (269) 387-4300.
+For additional information please contact the VA Certifying Official at (269) 387-4115.